-And while we’re at it, if you want the best urban fantasy cover artist in the business right now, check out Rebecca Frank, who designs all of my book covers.
-Rebecca knows the genre well and just seems to nail it every time with her covers.
+And while we’re at it, if you want the best urban fantasy cover artist in the business right now, check out Original Book Cover Designs, who design all of my book covers.
+Natalie the owner knows the genre well and just seems to nail it every time with her covers.

 Writing Urban Fantasy To Market